Frequently Asked Questions

 When will the data be deleted?

 There are two ways in which data can be deleted.

-What happens if the data is changed at the same time?
+What happens if data is changed by multiple devices at the same time?

 The data will be merged when the data from one device reaches the other device.

 Yes.
 You can perform multiple updates, across multiple documents in multiple collections, inside a single write transaction.
 You can do this by using the

 Can you track the connection status of all devices in real time?

 Ditto provides a Presence Viewer UI on iOS and Android that can be launched within your app to show all active connections to other devices.
 This information can also be accessed programmatically using the